 It didn’t feel quite as stable or solid as the Endura 4, and the assisted open felt slightly clunky.
 The materials didn’t seem to be quite as durable as other knives in our test, either.
 The Clash showed noticeable wear on the clip, the assisted open lever, and the handle after a month of use.

 It did passably with food prep tasks, although the partial serration and short blade gave us a pretty limited edge to work with for cutting veggies.

-The Clash retails at $57.74 as of this writing, but we’ve regularly seen online it in the $20 range.
-At that price, it’s a solid knife and worth having in your pocket around camp.
+The Clash’s retail price isn’t the cheapest, but we’ve regularly seen it online at a steep discount.
+When on sale we think it’s a worthwhile purchase.
+It’s a solid knife and worth having in your pocket around camp.

 - Weight: 4.3 oz

 - Morakniv Companion